 To keep your dog looking and feeling in great condition you should brush it daily for five minutes, and then wipe it over with a damp flannel.

-Do you have any interesting or fun facts about British Bulldogs that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about British Bulldogs?
+Share them in the comments below!